 Below is a map of Hampton Court Palace and its location with parking highlighted in black.
 If you zoom out on it, you will see where central London is and Kingston Upon Thames.

-3. Getting the train from London to Hampton Court Palace
+3. How to get the train from London to Hampton Court Palace

 Trains returning to London Waterloo depart Hampton Court station at regular times: